sarahnish/FundFirst_backend/README.md

 # FundFirst backend for Lovable

 This package serves the real FundFirst Logistic Regression pipeline through a small FastAPI service.
-The model was reproduced from the submitted notebook's final training procedure: `StandardScaler` followed by balanced `LogisticRegression`, fitted on the 2014–2023 rows of the 72-row labelled FundFirst dataset.
+The deployed pipeline reproduces the final FundFirst training procedure: `StandardScaler` followed by balanced `LogisticRegression`, fitted on the 2014–2023 development data.

-The submitted notebook was inspected only and was not changed.

 ## Package contents